imabdram/crmamtel-automator-extension-For-Qardho-Team/README.md

 # CRM Amtel Automator – Chrome Extension Guide

-This tool is a **Chrome extension** that adds easy-to-use buttons to your browser when you're on the Amtel CRM website.
-No coding needed—just click buttons to automate registration and activation!
+This is a **Chrome extension** that handles the entire card activation process automatically on your browser when you're on the Amtel CRM website.
+Instead of clicking through multiple screens and typing information, the extension does all the work for you with just one click.

 <img width="491" height="393" alt="Untitled" src="https://github.com/user-attachments/assets/c1be79e0-102e-42f1-9426-0a10894bfd70" />

 ---

 ## 🛠️ How to Install

-1. Open **Google Chrome**
-2. Go to `chrome://extensions`
-3. Turn on **"Developer mode"** (top-right toggle)
-4. Click **"Load unpacked"**
+Step 1: Download the Extension Files
+Go to my GitHub page: [Add your GitHub link here] Click the green "Code" button
+Select "Download ZIP"
+Extract the ZIP file to a folder on your computer

+Step 2: Open Chrome Extensions Page
+Open Google Chrome
+Type chrome://extensions/ in the address bar and press Enter Or click the three dots menu → More Tools → Extensions

+Step 3: Enable Developer Mode
+Look for the "Developer mode" toggle switch in the top-right corner Click it to turn it ON

+Step 4: Load the Extension
+Click the "Load unpacked" button that appears
-5. Select the folder containing this project
+Select the folder where you extracted the files
-6. Pin the extension (click puzzle icon → pin 📌 next to "Amtel Automator")

-> ✅ You’ll see the extension icon only when visiting the Amtel CRM site.
+Click "Select Folder"

+Step 5: Check Installation
+You should now see "CRM Amtel Automator" in your extensions list The extension icon should appear in your Chrome toolbar (top-right)

+> ✅ DOne

 ---